feedzai/AutoVizuA11y/README.md

 #### Outputs

 - **Navigation**
-  - Between data visualizations wrapped by AutoVizuA11y present on the same page;
+  - "Horizontally", between different data visualizations and between data elements;
-  - Between those same data visualizations and underlying data elements;
+  - "Vertically", between data visualizations and their underlying data elements;
-  - Between the underlying data elements.
+  - Between different data series (in case more than one exist).
 - **Descriptions**
   - Labels for every data element;
-  - Two descriptions for every data visualization wrapped by AutoVizuA11y.
-Both are composed of a title, information on the visualization type, and a human-like description generated using the `gpt-3.5-turbo` model from OpenAI.
-They can be made longer or shorter, depending on the user's requirements.
+  - Two descriptions, a longer and a shorter, for every data visualization wrapped by AutoVizuA11y.
+Both are composed of a title, the visualization type, whether the description was automatically generated, and a human-like summary generated using the `gpt-3.5-turbo` model from OpenAI.
 The shorter description is announced by default once the data visualization gets focused.
-The descriptions can also be inputted manually.
+The descriptions can also be manually written.
 - **Shortcuts**
-  - That improve navigation by increasing speed and efficiency in the exploration of a chart;
+  - QOL navigation shortcuts that increase speed and efficiency in the exploration of a chart;
-  - That provide statistical insights about the data.
+  - Shortcuts that offer statistical insights about the data on demand;
+  - A Shortcut Guide that can be consulted while focusing an AutoVizuA11y chart.

-## AutoVizuA11y properties
+## AutoVizuA11y component properties

 | Property             | Required/Optional   | Type             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | -------------------- | ------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |